 Translators who wish to succeed in this field should be familiar with the types of documents that are common in this industry, such as technical reports, drawings, and specifications, user manuals, safety guidelines, quality standards, certificates, and others.

-Since small mistakes can have enormous consequences, it is crucial for the translator to have the right skills.
+Since small mistakes can have enormous consequences, it's crucial for the translator to have the right skills.
 A safer path for your company is to look for a professional translator with an Engineering degree from a renowned university, besides relevant experience in the field.
 Otherwise, it may be venturing into dangerous territory.

 At MRC Translations, we care about your reputation and brand image.
 Does your company need help with engineering translation?
 Please do not hesitate to contact us.